mrtineide/mrtineide/README.md

 I'm a student @UiB studying [Informatics-Mathematics-Economy Bachelor's](https://www.uib.no/en/studies/BATF-IM%C3%98)

-You can reach me @mrtineide at most platforms 😀
+You can reach me @mrtineide on most platforms 😀

 <!--
 **mrtineide/mrtineide** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.